 If you're packing a carry-on, make sure it complies with airline carry-on rules, because airlines are tightening enforcement.
 (And if you’re feeling extra adventurous — or just want to skip or reduce any applicable baggage fees — try packing everything you need in your carry-on.)

 Several companies make plastic travel compression bags that help remove air from bulky clothing by rolling (no vacuum cleaner required).
-Travelers' reviews are mixed.2 Some say they're the best way to pack a suitcase, because you can pack much more and use the bags to hold dirty clothes on the way back.
-You can even wash clothes in the bag, if you add water and soap and then shake and massage it.
+Travelers' reviews are mixed.4 Some say they're the best way to pack a suitcase, because you can pack much more and use the bags to hold dirty clothes on the way back.
+You can even wash clothes in the bag if you add water and soap and then shake and massage it.
 Other reviewers warn that compression bags wrinkle thin fabrics, and they can make it easy to pack too much and end up with an overweight bag.

 To reduce the amount of clothing you pack, stick to a strict color palette: a base of neutrals, like black and gray, and then one accent color, like red or violet.
 You'll be able to put together a week's worth of different outfits from a few basic pieces.
 Pack shoes that complement every outfit.